DworkinLab/General_Repo/episodic_sequence_summary.md

-# File with the outline of plots and questions about these first draft of plots
+# File with the outline of plots and questions about these first draft of plots for Sequence paper

-# Most Important Questions for Ian:
+# Questions for Ian:

-**Below I have a few important questions for my analysis (specifically moving onto SNPeff or Gowinda) and after I have more questions (less important) pertaining to visualization and final plots required.**
+**Below I have a few important questions for my analysis (specifically for moving onto SNPeff or Gowinda).
+Further down I have the plots with the questions and others pertaining to visualization and final plots required.**

 ### 1. Filtering positions for Fst values: